Best Minecraft Hosting Services (2021)

 Why Should I Run My Own Minecraft Server?

-Before we take a look at the best Minecraft hosting plans, it’s worth considering why you’d want to host a Minecraft game and rent a hosting server.
+Before we take a look at the best providers for Minecraft hosting plans, it’s worth considering why you’d want to host a Minecraft game and rent a hosting server.

 - Mods: Mods are what take Minecraft to a whole new level.
 Mods allow you to create shops in your game with in-game currency, they can change the entire look of the game with different environment skins, and they can solve frustrating problems you might have with the base game.
 By hosting your own Minecraft server, you can have free reign of what mods you want to install.